Greater-Ontario-Gaming/CIVDocsGORP/docs/Rules/Rules.md

 2. Civilian roleplays shall always remain realistic, such as if you run into a tree at a high rate of speed roleplay being injured regardless if the vehicle is working or not.

-3. Civilians will not break the priority guidelines (listed below) under any circumstances.
+3. Civilians will not break the priority guidelines [listed here](https://greater-ontario-gaming.github.io/CIVDocsGORP/Rules/Prioritys/prioritys/) under any circumstances.

 4. If a civilian wishes to do a scene that involves any form of investigation they must first consult the supervising officer of all active LEO departments.